 I recognized that balance was a big issue for me two years ago and wrote an ebook about how to balance drive with self-care.
 I wrote it not because I have this all figured out, but because I knew I needed to.

-As I’ve put the strategies from the book into practice, I’ve discovered that self-care empowers us to accomplish more, while giving us the courage to take the downtime we need.
+As I’ve put the strategies from this ebook into practice, I’ve discovered that self-care empowers us to accomplish more, while giving us the courage to take the downtime we need.
 Here are three more reasons to make it a priority.

 Self-Care Generates the Energy You Need